Skip to content

 }

-While C3 functions are available from C using their external name, it’s often useful to define an external name using @extern to match C usage.
+While C3 functions are available from C using their external name, it’s often useful to define an external name using @extern or @export with a name to match C usage.

 module foo;